khorolets/scss-autocompile/README.md

 ## Usage

-Add the parameters on the first lines of the LESS file.
+Add the parameters on the first lines of the SCSS file.

 ```
 out (string):  path of CSS file to create
 sourcemap (bool): create sourcemap file
 compress (bool): compress CSS file
-main (string): path to your main LESS file to be compiled
+main (string): path to your main SCSS file to be compiled
 ```

 ### Example